graphql/graphql-spec/README.md

 }
 ```

-This shorthand is convinient for describing the basic shape of a type
+This shorthand is convenient for describing the basic shape of a type
 system; the JavaScript implementation is more full-featured, and allows types
 and fields to be documented.
 It also sets up the mapping between the
 type system and the underlying data; for a test case in GraphQL.js, the